Bruce Bobitt, Brewer

 Q: What’s the biggest misconception people have about working in a brewery?

 A: That there is a smidgen of glamour to it.
 And by that I just mean that it’s grubby, sweaty work.
-I’m soaked through to my shoes with sweat within an hour each day and it’s a tasking job.
+I’m soaked through to my shoes within an hour each day and it’s a tasking job.
 You truly have to love what you do; I’m just doing my part to brew world-class beer and inspire excellence each day.

 Q: Last but no least, what styles of beer do you typically enjoy?
 Go-to Motorworks brew?